-- A. All development shall comply with the following standards: - 1.
-Landscaping, A minimum of fifteen percent of the lot shall be landscaped.
+A. All development shall comply with the following standards:

+- 1. Landscaping, A minimum of fifteen percent of the lot shall be landscaped.
 Existing native vegetation shall be retained to the maximum extent practicable.
-All plants listed on the Oregon City Nuisance Plant List shall be removed from the site prior to issuance of a final occupancy permit for the building.

-- a.
+All invasive species, such as Himalayan Blackberry and English Ivy shall be removed onsite prior to building final. - a.
 Except as allowed elsewhere in the Zoning and Land Division Chapters of this code, all areas to be credited towards landscaping must be installed with growing plant materials.
 A reduction of up to 25% of the overall required landscaping may be approved by the Community Development Director if the same or greater amount of pervious material is incorporated in the non-parking lot portion of the site plan (pervious material within parking lots are regulated in OCMC 17.52.070). - b.
 Pursuant to Chapter 17.49, landscaping requirements within the Natural Resource Overlay District, other than landscaping required for parking lots, may be met by preserving, restoring and permanently protecting native vegetation and habitat on development sites. - c.
 The landscaping plan shall be prepared by a registered landscape architect and include a mix of vertical (trees and shrubs) and horizontal elements (grass, groundcover, etc.) that within 3 years will cover 100% of the Landscape area.
 No mulch, bark chips, or similar materials shall be allowed at the time of landscape installation except under the canopy of shrubs and within two feet of the base of trees.
 The Community Development Department shall maintain a list of trees, shrubs and vegetation acceptable for landscaping. - d.
 For properties within the Downtown Design District, or for major remodeling in all zones subject to this chapter, landscaping shall be required to the extent practicable up to the ten percent requirement. - e.
 Landscaping shall be visible from public thoroughfares to the extent practicable. - f.
-Interior parking lot landscaping shall not be counted toward the fifteen percent minimum, unless otherwise permitted by the dimensional standards of the underlying zone district.
+Interior parking lot landscaping shall not be counted toward the fifteen percent minimum.